Beckford's Tower: Cemetery and grounds

 From Beckford's house in Lansdown Crescent to the tower, a series of interlinked gardens were laid out which became known as Beckford's Ride.
 Nearest the crescent was a terraced Italianate garden and then a plantation of conifers.
 Above the plantation was a quarry garden and dyke garden; a grotto tunnel under a track led into the tower garden.
 Specialist planting included Pinus arborea, Royal Fern (Osmunda regalis) and Cistus alpina, in order to encourage bird species including nightingales, linnets and thrushes.
 The old quarry was made into a walled garden with fruit and vegetables.

 Henry Goodridge designed a Byzantine entrance gateway to the grounds.
 Bronze railings were later added which had surrounded Beckford's original tomb in Bath Abbey Cemetery.
 The railings were removed during World War II and replaced in 2000.
 The gardens were surrounded by stone walls around 2 m high.

 Part of the grounds were donated to the local parish after Beckford's death and consecrated as a cemetery in 1848.
 It became known as Lansdown Cemetery and burial plots were laid out in a grid pattern.
 It was extended in 1947 and again in 1961.
 In addition to Beckford's tomb, the cemetery is also the burial site for several notable people from Bath, including Henry Goodridge, Field Marshall William Rowan, the Holburne family who founded the Holburne Museum, Anne (the wife of Sir Richard Bickerton, 2nd Baronet) and the feminist writer Sarah Grand.

 The cemetery closed in 1992 and since then has been maintained by the local council and the Lansdown Cemetery Trust.

 Museum

-The tower is home to a museum displaying furniture originally made for the tower, alongside paintings, prints and objects illustrating William Beckford's life as a writer, collector and patron of the arts.
+The tower houses a museum displaying furniture originally made for the tower, alongside paintings, prints and objects illustrating William Beckford's life as a writer, collector and patron of the arts.
 Visitors can climb the spiral staircase to the restored belvedere below the lantern and experience panoramic views of the surrounding countryside.